larsulbricht/awesome-digital-assets/readme.md

 - [Educational Resources](#educational-resources)
 - [Other DLT-related Awesome Lists](#other-dlt-related-awesome-lists)

 ## Digital Assets & Tokenization
 ### DLT-based Capital Market
 - [MAS: Project Guardian](https://www.mas.gov.sg/schemes-and-initiatives/project-guardian) - Project Guardian references a four layered model to describe technology components in a digital asset network.
 The reference model provides the context for considering the interactions between different component layers in a digital asset solution.
 Each layer could be governed and implemented by different actors.
 - ⭐️ [GFMA: Impact of Distributed Ledger Technology in Global Capital Markets](https://www.gfma.org/wp-content/uploads/2023/05/impact-of-dlt-on-global-capital-markets-full-report.pdf) - In-depth report covering the topic of a DLT-based capital market from Basics to more advanced topics.
-- [Bain: How Tokenization Can Fuel a $400 Billion Opportunity in Distributing Alternative Investments to Individuals](https://www.bain.com/insights/how-tokenization-can-fuel-a-400-billion-opportunity-in-distributing-alternative-investments-to-individuals/) - BCG Report on the relevance of on-chain asset tokenization.
+- [Bain: How Tokenization Can Fuel a $400 Billion Opportunity in Distributing Alternative Investments to Individuals](https://www.bain.com/insights/how-tokenization-can-fuel-a-400-billion-opportunity-in-distributing-alternative-investments-to-individuals/) - This paper describes how blockchain and tokenization could directly address the distribution challenges facing the alternatives industry.
 - [BCG: Relevance of on-chain asset tokenization in 'crypto winter'](https://web-assets.bcg.com/1e/a2/5b5f2b7e42dfad2cb3113a291222/on-chain-asset-tokenization.pdf) - BCG Report on the relevance of on-chain asset tokenization.
 - [Kinexys (JPM): Project EPIC](https://www.jpmorgan.com/kinexys/documents/JPMC-Kinexys-Project-Epic-Whitepaper-2024.pdf) - This report serves as a comprehensive examination of Kinexys' perspective on privacy, identity and composability in asset tokenization.
 - [KPMG & KfW: DLT-based Capital Market](https://www.kfw.de/PDF/Investor-Relations/Pdf-Dokumente-Investor-Relations/KPMG-Blockchain-basierter-Kapitalmarkt-Whitepaper_ENG.pdf) - An analysis of the degree of maturity based on KFW's first two blockchain-based digital bonds.